FoxSamu/PTG/README.md

     compile 'net.shadew:ptg:1.2.1'
 }
 ```
 The latest version depends on the Fastutil library, version 8.2.1.
-This dependency is automatically included with the PTG library.
+This dependency is automatically included with the PTG library, but this requires that Maven Central is declared as a repository in your buildscript.

 ## License
 This project is licensed under the Apache License 2.0.
 See `LICENSE`.